mikera/vectorz-clj/README.md

 vectorz-clj
 ===========

-Fast mutable vector library for Clojure, building on the vectorz library (https://github.com/mikera/vectorz).
+Fast vector library for Clojure, building on the vectorz library (https://github.com/mikera/vectorz).

 Specifically designed for games, simulations and machine learning.

+Specific features that may be appealing:

+ - You can use either mutable or immutable versions of vector functions. i.e. you can use a nice functional style most of the time, but switch to faster mutable vectors when needed for performance.
+ - Primitive-backed special purpose vectors and matrices for performance, e.g. Vector3 for 3D maths.
+ - Flexible DSL-style functions for manipulating vectors and matrices, e.g. the ability to create a "view" into a subspace of a large vector.

 [![Build Status](https://travis-ci.org/mikera/vectorz-clj.png?branch=vectorz-clj-0.2.2)](https://travis-ci.org/mikera/vectorz-clj)

 ### Usage